ultraio/docs-blockchain/docs/guides/Uniq Factory Management/exchange-a-uniq-using-smart-contract.md

 In this guide we will cover the possibility of issuing a new Uniq to the user when he burns or transfers some other Uniq.
 The purpose of such an exchange may be to migrate user Uniq to a newer factory which may have different set of rules (e.g. Uniqs from new factory can be transferred).

-Alternative use case could be if you want to allow users to redeem a Uniq using some "ticket" Uniq which does not have anything useful by itself but can be exchanged for an actual Uniq from a different factory
+Alternative use case could be if you want to allow users to redeem a Uniq using some "ticket" Uniq which does not have anything useful by itself but can be exchanged for an actual Uniq from a different factory.

+Since some of the values inside the factory cannot be changed after creation that can be an alternative solution to effectively provide the option to users to migrate to a new factory with alternative values.

 ## When do you need a smart contract